Profile

 2. 2

-Place the offal in a large pan, cover with salted water and simmer for about an hour.
+Simmer the offal in a large pot of salted water for about an hour.

 3. 3

-Remove the meat from the pot, allow it to cool, then give it another good wash.
+Remove the meat from the pot, let it cool, then give it another good wash.

 4. 4

-Return the offal to the pot with fresh cold water, seasoning with salt to taste.
+Return the offal to the pot with fresh cold water and season with salt.

 5. 5